-Train barrels into another in Pakistan, killing at least 45
+Train barrels into another in Pakistan, killing at least 51

 Mohammad Amin, one of the passengers on the Millat Express who had minor injuries, told the AP from a hospital that before the train departed from the southern port city of Karachi, he and his brother saw mechanics working on one of the cars.

-That led them to believe there was something wrong with it but they were reassured all was fine.
-Amin said he believed the train car that was being worked on was the one that later derailed.
+That led them to believe there was something wrong with it, but they were reassured all was fine.
+Amin said he believed the car that was being worked on was the one that later derailed.
 Railway officials said they were recording statements of survivors, including the drivers.

 Train accidents are common in Pakistan, where successive governments have paid little attention to improving the poorly maintained signal system and aging tracks.

-In 1990, a packed passenger plowed into a standing freight train in southern Pakistan, killing 210 people in the worst rail disaster in Pakistan’s history.
+In 1990, a packed passenger plowed into a standing freight train in southern Pakistan, killing 210 people in the worst rail disaster in the nation’s history.

-Tanveer reported from Multan, Pakistan.
-Associated Press writer Munir Ahmed contributed to story from Islamabad.
+Associated Press Writer Munir Ahmed contributed to story from Islamabad.